tensorflow/networking/README.md

 Note: This is for the `grpc+mpi` extension

 For the MPI extension the location to the MPI library has to be configured.
-For this run the  `configure` script.
-The script will attempt to find the `mpirun` binary and deduce the include and library paths.
-If `mpirun` is not installed in your PATH or you want to use another location you can specify this via the `MPI_HOME` variable.
-The configure script will create symlinks to the relevant MPI header and library files inside the `third_party/mpi` folder.
+The `configure` script is used to setup this configuration.
+The script will attempt to find the location of the `mpirun` binary and from there deduce the include and library paths.
+You can use the `MPI_HOME` environment variable if `mpirun` is not installed in your PATH or you want to use another base path for the MPI library.
+The configure script will create symbolic links inside the `third_party/mpi` folder to the relevant MPI header and library files.
+Furthermore the script will determine if your MPI installation is based on `OpenMPI` or on `MPICH` and sets this in the `.tf_networking_configure.bazelrc` file.

 Using Bazel: